 Here we were, spending more on a week-long trip than most of these people made in years of back-breaking work.
 I grew up in a household that would be considered poor by American standards, but this was a whole different level of poor.
 This was sleeping-on-dirt-floors-barely-having-enough-to-eat poor.

 And yet, at the same time, there was a happiness and a contentment that we don’t see as much in America.
 In the contrast of every aspect of our lives, there was also a definite sameness when our kids were playing together and we were all just people living and breathing in the same world.

 - That money doesn’t buy happiness, but money can decrease unhappiness.

 - That the most important things in life are family, relationships and your health.
 You can’t buy any of these things, but money can impact all positively.

 - That perspective is everything.
 These people were grateful that they had food to eat, somewhere to sleep and safety.
-It wasn’t a lot, but many of these people had seen worse times in their country’s history and were grateful to live in peace.
+It wasn’t a lot, but many of these people had seen worse times in their country’s history and were grateful to simply live in peace with their families.